florian-abeillon/debunking_invisible_hand/README.md

 (Add real-world examples, if any)
 (Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

+Coding project for ETH Zürich's course *[Agent-Based Modeling and Social System Simulation](https://coss.ethz.ch/education/ABM.html)*.
+The main idea is to simulate independent selling/buying agents, and observe the evolution of price with different parameters -- testing validity of the *Invisible Hand* theory.

 ## The Model

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
+(Why is your model a good abstraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)

 ## Fundamental Questions